The Hash Ribbon

 | 2024-06-17 | 2024 post-halving capitulation | $66,615.54 | +52.1% 6m fwd |

-fresh signal, so consecutive crosses inside one cycle window are both sampled
+so consecutive crosses inside one cycle window are both sampled independently — that

 The signal worked.
 The cause did not match the textbook.
 The Chinese hash drop was not unprofitable miners switching off — it was profitable miners boxing up rigs and shipping them to Texas, Kazakhstan, and Russia.
 The canonical mining-map record shows China's network share falling from roughly 46% in April 2021 to effectively zero by July, then climbing back over 20% by year-end as underground operations restarted.
 The ribbon measured a hash-rate dip; the dip measured ASIC logistics, not miner economics.